-The UAE Golden Visa is a long-term residency program allowing eligible foreign nationals to live, work, and study in the UAE for five or ten years, with easy renewal.
+The UAE Golden Visa, also knowns as the Dubai Golden Visa, is a long-term residency program allowing eligible foreign nationals to live, work, and study in the UAE for five or ten years, with easy renewal.

-Through real estate investment, public investment, or entrepreneurial ventures, applicants can gain residency by meeting criteria such as a minimum AED 500,000–2 million investment.
+Through real estate investment, public investment, or entrepreneurial ventures, applicants can gain residency by meeting criteria.

 UAE Golden Visa benefits include tax-free living, exceptional healthcare and education, family sponsorship, and access to one of the world’s most dynamic economies.